Gear & ReviewsGear ReviewsBoxingSolo Training

 • Push you to mix offense, defense, and movement.

-• Turn your garage rounds into something closer to real boxing work.
+• Turn garage rounds into something closer to real boxing work.

-If your bag has mostly been a guilt object in the corner, pairing it with structured, voice-led rounds might be the simplest way to bring it back to life.
+If your bag has mostly been a guilt object in the corner, pairing it with structured, voice-led rounds (or a deep pre-built combo library) is the simplest way to bring it back to life.

 Ready to Improve Your Training?